A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Restrict network access to the web management interface using firewall rules or network segmentation
+• Restrict network access to UBR management interfaces using firewall rules that permit only trusted engineering workstations.

 Patch Information